Icy-Seas-Co-Laboratory/Pelagia/README.md

 Pelagia is split into a Python backend (`Pelagia`) and an optional SvelteKit frontend (`PelagiaView`).
 The backend owns storage, processing, the job queue, workers, and the HTTP API.
 PelagiaView connects to that API from a browser.

+For operational procedures after installation, see the [End-User Operations Guide](docs/end-user-support.md).
+It links the reset, migration, KVStore migration, backup, and restore procedures that keep the database and blob storage in sync.

 ### Prerequisites